ToolsForHumans/zag/doc/source/user/inputs_and_outputs.rst

 As you can see from examples above, the run method returns all flow outputs in a ``dict``.
-This same data can be fetched via :py:meth:`~taskflow.storage.Storage.fetch_all` method of the engines storage object.
-You can also get single results using the engines storage objects :py:meth:`~taskflow.storage.Storage.fetch` method.
+This same data can be fetched via :py:meth:`~zag.storage.Storage.fetch_all` method of the engines storage object.
+You can also get single results using the engines storage objects :py:meth:`~zag.storage.Storage.fetch` method.

 For example: